 Si Frumkin is currently the associate editor and columnist for the California-based Russian-language weekly 'Panorama', as well as a free-lance contributor to a number of national and international publications Si Frumkin founded the Southern California Council for Soviet Jews - an independent activist organization

 Welcome to Si Frumkin web site!
 Los Angeles Panorama.
-Si Frumkin lives now in Los Angeles Si Frumkin is a member of the Board of Directors of the Union of Councils for Soviet Jews.
+Si Frumkin lives now in Los Angeles Si Frumkin was a member of the Board of Directors of the Union of Councils for Soviet Jews.
 Si Frumkin had been appointed to the L.A.
 City Human Relations Commission in 1993, and in 2002 to the Los Angeles County Employees Retirement Board.

 Si Frumkin was born in Lithuania, in 1930.
 He spent the war in a number of concentration camps and was liberated from Dachau by the U.S. Army in 1945, at the age of 14.